-- Run score is the sum of the following points: - 15 points for a docking event - 5 additional points if the docking event occurs in the correct docking bay, as specified by the placard color and shape - 10 points for correctly reporting the color sequence from the scan-the-code buoy. - 5 points for each projectile successfully launched through the large hole in the placard. - 10 points for each projectile successfully launched through the small hole in the placard. - Task score is the sum of run scores over all runs. - Task rank is the ordering of task scores from highest to lowest. - Ties will be broken in favor of the team with the lowest total simulation time over all runs.
+- Run score is the sum of the following points: - 15 points for a docking event - 20 points if that docking event occurs in the correct docking bay, as specified by the placard color and shape - 10 points for correctly reporting the color sequence from the scan-the-code buoy. - o 5 points for each projectile successfully launched through the large hole in the placard. - o 10 points for each projectile successfully launched through the small hole in the placard. - Task score is the sum of run scores over all runs. - Task rank is the ordering of task scores from highest to lowest. - Ties will be broken in favor of the team with the lowest total simulation time over all runs.